ngageoint/wordpress-revision-slider-challenge/README.md

 See [original Challenge.gov post](https://www.challenge.gov/challenge/living-stories-challenge/)

 ##Wordpress Revision Slider##

+Initial base of code for the "Living Stories Challenge"

 This theme contains modifications to the Wordpress Twenty Fourteen theme which allows revisions to a post to be interactively displayed within the post itself rather than a hidden function.
 The goal of this software is to get readers comfortable with consuming stories written with version control.